yildizsrcn/PasswordGenerator/README.md

 This is my 2nd project with JS.

-Password generator application generates a random password with spesific criteria.
+Password generator application generates a random password with specific criteria.

 DEPLOYED: https://yildizsrcn.github.io/PasswordGenerator/